Roger Falconer: Career and research

-Awards and honours
+Selected awards and honours

-Falconer’s work has been recognised through various awards, most notably: Friendship Award (China) - "Highest Award to Foreign Experts" (2022), Honorary Doctor of Engineering awarded by University of Bradford (2022), Honorary Fellow of International Association for Hydro-Environment Engineering and Research (2017), International Association for Hydraulic Research Ippen Award (1992), Royal Academy of Engineering Silver Medal (1999), Institution of Civil Engineers Telford Premium (1993), Institution of Civil Engineers Robert Alfred Carr Prize (2003) and (2007).
-Thomas and Elizabeth Williams Scholarship (1973).
+Falconer has received a number of professional awards and honours, including: Royal Academy of Engineering Princess Royal Silver Medal "in recognition of an outstanding and demonstrated personal contribution to British engineering leading to market exploitation" (1999), International Association for Hydraulic Research Ippen Award "in recognition of his outstanding contributions in -- computational flow modelling of coastal and estuarine waters and associated environmental problems"(1991), Friendship Award (China) - "Highest Award to Foreign Experts" (2022), Honorary Doctor of Engineering from the University of Bradford (2022), Honorary Fellow of the International Association for Hydro-Environment Engineering and Research (2017), Environmental Scientists, Water Science|Best Researcher Award (2025), Wales Prestige Awards 2026/27, "Water Management Consultancy of the Year" (2026), and the Institution of Civil Engineers Telford Premium (1993) and Robert Alfred Carr Prize (2003, 2007).

-Falconer is an International Member of the Chinese Academy of Engineering (2019) and a Fellow of the: Royal Academy of Engineering (1997), Learned Society of Wales (2011), European Academy of Sciences (2018), and City and Guilds of London Institute (1997).
+Falconer is a Fellow or Member of the: Academia Europaea (2026); Chinese Academy of Engineering (2019); Royal Academy of Engineering (1997), Learned Society of Wales (2011), European Academy of Sciences (2018), and City and Guilds Institute (1997).
 He is a Chartered Engineer, Chartered Environmentalist and Chartered Water and Environmental Manager, and a Fellow of the: Institution of Civil Engineers, Chartered Institution of Water and Environmental Management, and American Society of Civil Engineers.